VachanVY/gpt.jax/README.md

 * Prompt: `Once upon a time,` | Sampling Technique: `Greedy sampling`

     ```
     Once upon a time, there was a little girl named Lily.
-She had a big, red ball that she loved to play with.
-One day, she went to the park with her mom and dad.
-They played with the ball and had lots of fun.
+She loved to play with her toys and eat yummy food.
+One day, she found a big, round thing in her room.
+It was a microscope.
+Lily was very curious about it.
-    While playing, Lily saw a small, lost kitten.
-The kitten was scared and alone.
-Lily wanted to help the kitten, so she took it home.
-She gave the kitten some food and water.
-The kitten was very happy and started to purr.
+    Lily wanted to see what was inside the microscope.
+She tried to open it, but it was very hard.
+She tried and tried, but she could not open it.
+Lily felt sad and wanted to find a way to open the microscope.
-    Lily's mom and dad saw the kitten and knew it was a special kitten.
-They took the kitten home and gave it a warm bed.
-The kitten was so happy and loved its new home.
-Lily and the kitten became best friends, and they played together every day.
+    Then, Lily had an idea.
+She asked her mom for help.
+Her mom showed her how to open the microscope.
+Lily was so happy!
+She looked through the microscope and saw many tiny things.
+She was so excited to see the tiny things.
+Lily and her mom had a fun day together.
     ```
 * Prompt: `Once upon a time, in a big forest, there was a fearful little dog named Spot` | Sampling Technique: `Greedy sampling`
     ```